-WASHINGTON (AP) -- Average U.S. long-term mortgage rates were stable to slightly higher this week, remaining near their lows for the year.
+WASHINGTON (AP) -- Average long-term U.S. mortgage rates declined this week, approaching their lows for the year.

-Mortgage company Freddie Mac said Thursday that the nationwide average for a 30-year loan was 4.13 percent, unchanged from last week.
-The average for the 15-year mortgage, a popular choice for people who are refinancing, edged up to 3.26 percent from 3.23 percent last week.
+Mortgage company Freddie Mac said Thursday the nationwide average for a 30-year loan slipped to 4.12 percent from 4.14 percent last week.
+The average for a 15-year mortgage, a popular choice for people who are refinancing, fell to 3.24 percent from 3.27 percent last week.

-At 4.13 percent, the rate on a 30-year mortgage is down from 4.53 percent at the start of the year.
-Rates have fallen even though the Fed has been trimming its monthly bond purchases.
-Fed Chair Janet Yellen told Congress last week that the purchases likely will end completely at the end of October.
+At 4.12 percent, the rate on a 30-year mortgage is down from 4.53 percent at the start of the year.
+Rates have fallen even though the Fed has been trimming its monthly bond purchases, which are intended to keep long-term borrowing rates low.
+The purchases are set to end in October.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was 0.6 point, unchanged from last week.
-The fee for a 15-year mortgage rose to 0.6 point from 0.5 point last week.
+The average fee for a 30-year mortgage was 0.6 point, down from 0.7 point last week.
+The fee for a 15-year mortgage was unchanged at 0.6 point.

-The average rate on a five-year adjustable-rate mortgage increased to 2.99 percent from 2.97 percent.
-The fee rose to 0.5 point from 0.4 point.
+The average rate on a five-year adjustable-rate mortgage edged down to 2.97 percent from 2.98 percent.
+The fee remained at 0.5 point.

-For a one-year ARM, the average rate was unchanged at 2.39 percent.
-The fee held at 0.4 point.
+For a one-year ARM, the average rate rose to 2.36 percent from 2.35 percent.
+The fee was stable at 0.5 point.